 Take Advantage of the Concierge

-This was our first visit to D.C. and we knew we had very little time to see everything we wanted.
+This was our first visit to the United States nation capital, and we knew we had very little time to see everything we wanted.
 Luckily the concierge at the Intercontinental Wharf was very helpful and laid out our route telling us where we should go and what we should see first.

 Everyone at the Wharf was helpful and genuinely excited to have us visit their city.
 They even got us tickets to the African American History and Cultural Museum when we told them in passing that we wanted to go.
 The next thing we knew, there were tickets waiting for us at the front desk!.

 Note: All museums in Washington D.C.’s Smithsonian are free, but the African American Cultural Museum is so busy, we needed to book tickets in advance.
 Something we didn’t do before our arrival.

 We walked everywhere during our tour of Washington D.C.
 As John Candy would say in Planes, Trains and Automobiles, “Our Dogs were Barking!”

 We visited D.C. in December and learned that it is an excellent time to see the city.
 The government is in recess, most locals have gone home for the holidays and not too many tourists frequent Washington at this time of year.
 We had many places all to ourselves.

 What surprised us about Washington DC?
 Just how huge every monument is and just how close everything is together.
 Washington DC is the perfect walking city with plenty of picturesque trails and easy walking paths.

 The monuments, memorials and buildings are grand, and each one is laid out within close proximity to the next.